Close Menu

 Additionally, you also have the option to have a Residual Functional Capacity form filled out by your treating doctor.
 Your treating doctor knows the most about your medical condition and the impact it is having on your ability to work.

 The SSA will take the opinion of your doctor seriously.
-They will consider it when deciding whether you should be paid benefits.
-Overall, having the help of your doctor may increase your chances of winning your benefits.
+They will consider it when deciding whether they should pay you benefits.
+Overall, having the help of your doctor increases your chances of winning benefits.

 HOW CAN THE RESIDUAL FUNCTIONAL CAPACITY HELP YOU WIN DISABILITY BENEFITS?

-The residual functional capacity is what is “found” at step four of the disability review process.
+The residual functional capacity is what is “found” at step four of the five step disability review process.
 While DDS determines your RFC at the lower levels of your claim.
 Once the case moves to the a hearing, it is the ALJ who will determine your RFC.
 Your RFC can help you win benefits by showing that you cannot sustain a job 40 hours a week.
-Find out more about Social Security hearings.
+Learn about Social Security hearings.

 In order for the ALJ’s RFC assessment to comply with SSA’s rules, the RFC must include a narrative discussion.
 The discussion must describe how the evidence supports each conclusion.
 Also, it must cite specific medical facts (e.g., lab findings) and other evidence (e.g., daily activities).